equadratures/equadratures/README.md

  [ 7.70120995  1.44042885]
  [ 7.70120995  2.21498268]]
 ```
-In the second example, we demonstrate how to approximate a complex model using a polynomial approximant.
-Consider a
+For more examples, do checkout the notebooks here: www.effective-quadratures.org.
 # Documentation
 We use Sphinx for code documentation.
 See [Read the Docs](http://www-edc.eng.cam.ac.uk/~ps583/docs/) for more information.
-Additionally do check out the python notebooks and links in www.effective-quadratures.org

-# Contact
+# Community guidelines
-For details and queries please contact:<br>
+If you have contributions, questions, or feedback use either the Github repository, or contact:<br>
 <br>
 Pranay Seshadri <br>
 *University of Cambridge* <br>